The new Princess of Wales, from commoner to future queen

 The couple has been together ever since, except for a brief breakup in 2007 that Kate says made her “a stronger person”.

-She worked briefly at the luxury fashion chain Jigsaw before her wedding at London’s historic Westminster Abbey in 2011, in which she wore an Alexander McQueen creation with lace sleeves.
+She briefly worked at the luxury fashion chain Jigsaw before her wedding in historic Westminster Abbeyin London, in 2011, in which she wore an Alexander McQueen creation with lace sleeves.

-William’s decision to marry “a commoner” after a long relationship contrasts with the marriage of his father, now King Charles III, in 1981 to aristocrat Diana Spencer, just 20, 12 years younger.
+William’s decision to marry “a commoner” after a long relationship is in contrast to the 1981 marriage of his father, now King Charles III, to the aristocrat Diana Spenceronly 20 years old, 12 years younger.

 Since their engagement, Kate has spoken little about her experience at the Crown, unlike her sister-in-law Meghan Markle, who married William’s younger brother Prince Harry in 2018.